- Wednesday–Thursday, February 25-26, 2026

 The Calm Before the First Step

-Every big journey has a quiet beginning.
+Big journeys can have quiet beginnings.
 For my Pacific Crest Trail adventure, Week 0 was about preparation, travel, and easing into the mindset of a long trail.
 Before the miles started stacking up, there was gear to check, roads to drive, and one last moment to breathe before stepping onto the trail.

 The week began with one last round of preparation.
 Even after months of planning, there is always that lingering question before a long hike: Did I forget something?